Gabe-Velasquez/Note-Taker/README.md

   This project is using the MIT license.
 To learn more, please click the license link listed above.

   ## Contribution <a name='contribution'></a>
   I watched this video to get a better understanding of delete and post methods  https://www.youtube.com/watch?v=XLsq6-biy5I.
 I also read documentation on mdn for http methods as well.
+Starter code was provided.

   ## Tests <a name='tests'></a>
   No tests